What kind of scam is CRITICAL ALERT FROM MICROSOFT?

 Post a comment:

-If you have additional information on "critical alert from microsoft" virus or it's removal please share your knowledge in the comments section below.
+If you have additional information on critical alert from microsoft technical support scam or it's removal please share your knowledge in the comments section below.